The Jefferson Lies – Book Review

 3- Jefferson never wrote a Bible.
 He gathered all the teaching and philosophy of Jesus into a single volume to show Jesus’ superiority above all other well-known philosophers – 66 references.
 Titled The Philosophy of Jesus of Nazareth, it was a) written to evangelize Indians; b) words were taken only from the 4 gospels (Matthew, Mark, Luke, John).

-4- Jefferson inherited his slaves and was forced to keep them BY LAW.
+4- Jefferson inherited his slaves and was forced to keep them BY VIRGINIA LAW.
 He wasn’t a racist – 100 references.
-He paid slaves when they worked overtime or on special projects.
+He actually paid slaves when they worked overtime or on special projects.
 The King’s law and later Virginia law prohibited the release of slaves without paying substantial financial penalties and splitting up families.
 He constantly argued and lobbied for the end of slavery!

 5- Jefferson NEVER advocated separation of church and state – 121 references.
 His statement is taken out of context.
 He didn’t want one person to be head of both the country and the church.
 England’s King Henry VIII made up his own rules, so he could marry/divorce whomever he wished.
 (Jefferson said the head of the church is Jesus Christ.)
-Religions should not be removed from the public square, but rather only that the government could not limit or regulate it.
+Religion should not be removed from the public square, but rather only that the government could not limit or regulate it.

 7- Jefferson was a solid Bible–believing Christian and spent his life promoting and establishing churches, and getting Bibles published – 92 references.
 The Unitarian Church before Ralph Waldo Emerson had 4 tenants: a) strong emphasis on teaching morals; b) strong position against slavery; c) emphasized interdenominational cooperation; d) embraced all those who called themselves Christian.